DocuSign (DOCU)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-DocuSign’s free cash flow clocked in at $262.9 million in Q3, equivalent to a 32.1% margin.
-This result was good as its margin was 4.2 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends carry greater meaning.
+DocuSign’s free cash flow clocked in at $350.2 million in Q4, equivalent to a 41.8% margin.
+This result was good as its margin was 5.8 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends trump fluctuations.

-We enjoyed seeing DocuSign beat analysts’ billings expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+It was good to see DocuSign expecting revenue growth to continue next year.
+We were also happy its billings outperformed Wall Street’s estimates.
 Overall, this print had some key positives.
-Investors were likely hoping for more, and shares traded down 1.4% to $70.25 immediately following the results.
+The stock traded up 1.3% to $48.57 immediately following the results.

-DocuSign’s business quality ultimately falls short of our standards.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
-And while the company’s efficient sales strategy allows it to target and onboard new users at scale, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.
+DocuSign isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its efficient sales strategy allows it to target and onboard new users at scale, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.
+On top of that, its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.

-DocuSign’s price-to-sales ratio based on the next 12 months is 4.4x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+DocuSign’s price-to-sales ratio based on the next 12 months is 2.8x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.